How to Jack-Up a Rover P5 or P5B

 - Buy a quality jack (a trolley jack is best) and good quality axle stands, rated appropriately for the vehicles weight (as a minimum).

 - Never rely on the jack to support the vehicle.
 Jacks can collapse and aren’t intended for long-term support.
-Immediately the car is at the correct height, you must support the vehicle on axle stands rated correctly for at least the vehicle weight.
+Immediately the car is at the correct height, you must support the vehicle on axle stands rated correctly for at least the vehicle weight, and positioned under a strong part of the car (not the sills).

 - Always work on level ground, put the handbrake on, put the car in gear (or Park if an automatic).
 Also chock the wheels that are on the ground.
 Cars can roll or move-off jacks and axle stands.